Eugenio Chacarra

-Eugenio López-Chacarra (born 22 March 2000) is a Spanish professional golfer.
+Eugenio López-Chacarra Coto (born 22 March 2000) is a Spanish professional golfer and European Tour player.

 Early life

 Chacarra was born in Madrid, Spain.
-His sister, Carolina, also plays college golf in the United States, at Wake Forest University.
+His sister, Carolina, also played college golf in the United States, at Wake Forest University.

 Amateur career

 Chacarra attended Oklahoma State University, where he studied Sports Management, Finance and Psychology.
 He was a first team All-American and reached a high of number two in the World Amateur Golf Ranking, before turning professional and joining LIV Golf in June 2022, reportedly on a three-year contract.
 Two months before then, he had announced that he would be returning for a fifth year at Oklahoma State, despite qualifying for the Korn Ferry Tour through the PGA Tour University rankings.

 Professional career

 In October 2022, Chacarra gained his first professional victory, winning the LIV Golf Invitational Bangkok by three strokes from Patrick Reed; his Fireballs team also won team component.
+In August 2023, Chacarra won the St Andrews Bay Championship played at Fairmont St Andrews on the Asian Tour as part of the International Series.
+He defeated Matt Jones in a 10 hole sudden-death playoff.

+Chacarra left LIV Golf after three seasons, and earned full European Tour status when he won the Hero Indian Open on a sponsor's invite in March 2025.